satukon/Opiskelijarekisteri/README.md

 - Database access: memory-based relational database (previosly used a database in a cloud environment)

 Configuration / running the app
-- If you have Java, Maven and SceneBuilder installed you can run this app easily
+- If you have Java, Maven and <a href="https://gluonhq.com/products/scene-builder/">SceneBuilder</a> installed you can run this app easily
 - Run from project root by using command: mvn clean javafx:run
 - This builds and opens the application